Yes you can order a prospectus by emailing email@example.com. Alternatively you can view the prospectus at the View Prospectus page.

 Visa processing times vary greatly from country to country.
 Early application is advisable.
 See http://www.ucd.ie/global/study-at-ucd/visasandimmigration/ for more information.

 Courses at UCD are given almost entirely in English.
 All students applying for degree courses must be able to speak, read and write English fluently in order to take part in tutorials, seminar discussions and examinations.
-If your mother tongue is not English, or if you have not taken your secondary education in English, you will need to have passed an approved test before registering for a course.
+Applicants must meet the UCD Minimum English Language Requirements.

-All non EU/EEA and non Swiss citizens have to register on arrival with the GNIB.
-See here for more details on registration with the GNIB.
+All non EU/EEA and non Swiss citizens have to register on arrival with the Irish Immigration Service (INIS).
+See here for more details on registration with the INIS.

 The UCD Global Office offers a wide range of supports to both international students who wish to study in UCD and Irish students who wish to study abroad.